MigSDev5/Mining/README.md

                         type="mil_dot";
                         colorName="ColorBlack";
 		};
-4) Download https://dl.dropboxusercontent.com/u/14198394/mining.sqf and place it in whatever folder you put your custom map additions in the server pbo
+4) Place mining.sqf  in whatever folder you put your custom map additions in the server pbo

 5) add to the end of init\server_functions in server pbo: